-The iPad Air is comfortably the more affordable of the two, while the iPad Pro is the more powerful and feature-packed model… and also, let's face it, the cooler option thanks to its fancier new design.
+The iPad Air is comfortably the more affordable of the two, while the iPad Pro is the more powerful and feature-packed model.
+But do those features justify the price hike?

 Both are extremely capable, so is the Air all the tablet you'll need, or should you spend the extra to get the features and quality-of-life improvements that the iPad Pro brings?